-During the course of your event, you can delete individual comments or ban a user entirely either via the Chat tab in the Live Preview page for one-time events, the broadcaster page for recurring events, or on your stream’s public page on Vimeo.
-Hover your cursor over their message and select the Trash icon to delete a comment or the Block icon to block the user.
+During the course of your event, you can delete individual comments or ban a user entirely either via the Chat tab, the broadcaster page for recurring events, or on your stream’s public page on Vimeo.
+Hover your cursor over their message and select the Trash icon to delete a comment or the Block icon to block the use

 The offending user can still comment when you block them, however, their comments will no longer be visible to any other participants so it will appear that they are being ignored by everyone else.
 You can also unblock the user if you wish.
 Please note that the blocked user is only blocked for that event; they would be able to visibly post on future events unless you were to block them again.

 During your event, the browser will only display the most recent 100 messages to both you and your viewers; this is to prevent playback buffering and overall system slowdown.
 Note that you will still be able to export a CSV of all chat messages after your event (more on that below).

 Once your event is over, the chat will deactivate.
 Viewers would need to comment below the player once the video archives instead.
 Note that chat messages do not appear as comments after the event ends.